ikuhamada/state-doc/manual.rst

 &PLOT ... &END
-  This block define the parameters needed in the wave function plot.
+  This block define the parameters needed in volumeric data (wave function, charge density, and local potential) plot.

   Syntax::